MA Program \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \

 The M.A.
 Program welcomes applications from all those interested in seeking an advanced degree in Art History.
 No more than eight students are accepted each year to a thirty-two unit program that emphasizes focused study of cultural production from ancient times to the present and interdisciplinary connections with collateral departments in the Colleges of Arts & Architecture and Letters and Sciences.
 Art History faculty meet twice a year to read and assess applications, with a particular sensitivity to the students’ work and professional goals.

-All materials must be postmarked by March 15 or October 15 for full consideration.
+All materials must be uploaded by March 15 or October 15 for full consideration.

 The application consists of a standardized form and processing fee required by the university as well as individual writings and documents required by the department.

 - You can complete the standardized form on line; please go the Graduate School homepage at https://www.applyweb.com/msug/